Friday, August 31, 2018

 We toured in a comfy Mercedes van, with two other couples.
 Advance reservations are necessary, and you'll want to arrive in plenty of time to get your tokens and head for the parking lot to meet your group and guide.
 There are also tours to focus on the center's extraordinary geological history and wonders. tippetrise.org

-Happy Cookie in center with nieces and nephews, siblings, friends, relatives
+Happy Cookie in center with nieces, nephews, siblings, friends,

-and loved ones from all over the United States, celebrating her birthday.
+relatives and loved ones from all over the U.S., to celebrate.

 UP NEXT: Celebrate family with us, when we present a short essay -- long on photos -- on the value of family and the bonds of clan and friendship.
 Remember to explore, learn and live and catch us each Friday for a new post.